psrenergy/Quiver.jl/README.md

 1,1,3,1.0,1.0,1.0
 ```

-The metadata stores the frequency of the time series, the initial date, the unit of the data, the names of the dimensions, the maximum value of each dimension, the time dimensions and the version of the file.
+The metadata stores the frequency of the time series, the initial date, the unit of the data, the number of the dimension, the maximum value of each dimension, the time dimension and the version of the file.